MicrosoftDocs/SupportArticles-docs/support/sql/releases/sqlserver-2022/errors-apply-cu-contained-availability-group.md

 - SQL Server 2022 on Windows
 - SQL Server 2022 on Linux
 ---
-# FIX: Errors after you apply a cumulative update to an instance of SQL Server that has a contained availability group
+# FIX: Errors occur after you apply a cumulative update to an instance of SQL Server that has a contained availability group

 ## Symptoms